Ben Goldacre

 The Mail paints the picture: young kids pickpocketing outside Milan's railway station.
 Now, notwithstanding the fact that any seasoned traveller should be aware of such possibilities at every major transport station, and criminality is criminlality whoever perpetrates it, there is no justification for what follows:

-• Children, all below the age they can be prosecuted, are sent out by their parents to steal cash, cards and phones - in fact anything that can be sold on
+- Children, all below the age they can be prosecuted, are sent out by their parents to steal cash, cards and phones - in fact anything that can be sold on

-nd the evidence is where?
+And the evidence is where?
 But this is Mail Land.
 Just use quotation marks and caveats sparingly and allow the moronic element of its readership to fill in the blanks like a journalistic paint-by-numbers.

-• Both youngsters are pickpockets and both are also almost certainly the offspring of Roma gipsies.
+- Both youngsters are pickpockets and both are also almost certainly the offspring of Roma gipsies.

-• It's not just Milan, parts of Britain are like this with organised mobs of children stealing in London and other cities.
+It's not just Milan, parts of Britain are like this with organised mobs of children stealing in London and other cities.
 Unless immigration is controlled from Eastern Europe, expect more of the same.

 - Sue G, Perth, Australia, 1/7/2008 8:16

-• We sent my parents to Rome as a gift for their Golden wedding anniversary.
+We sent my parents to Rome as a gift for their Golden wedding anniversary.
 They had a miserable time fighting off these children and were not always successful.
 Even worse was the way the police seemed to collude with the Roma, beating the children and taking their pick from what was stolen.
 Very sad situation - mum and dad were so pleased to come home.

 - Elisabeth, Limoges, France, 1/7/2008 8:17

-• Anyone who has had direct experience of gypsies will know quite how bad they are.
+Anyone who has had direct experience of gypsies will know quite how bad they are.
 All this hand-wringing from the usual liberal suspects is only to be expected.

-- Geoff M, Brittany, France, 1/7/2008 8:18
+Go to it Rome - clear them out.- Geoff M, Brittany, France, 1/7/2008 8:18

-• If Italy can get tough with these people why can't we - oh I forgot the Human Rights Act - they have a human right to rob us.
+If Italy can get tough with these people why can't we - oh I forgot the Human Rights Act - they have a human right to rob us.

 - Declan, London, 1/7/2008 11:42

-• UNICEF and the rest of the idiot do-gooders should butt out, whinging about children's rights.
+UNICEF and the rest of the idiot do-gooders should butt out, whinging about children's rights.
 If they choose to rob, steal and thieve they deserve to be finger-printed.
 Moreover they deserve to be removed back to Romania.

 We need to put this idea on hold that immigrants should be treated with kid gloves because they don't know our laws.
 Rubbish.
 Either change your ways or head back to where you came from.
-Simple as that.
+Simple as that.- Chris Carr, Southampton, 1/7/2008 13:16

 Fortunately, there are some sane comments:

-• If there are gipsy Roma families that are causing trouble or mistreating their children, they need to be dealt with like people from any other minority.
-Such cases shouldn’t simply be seen as an opportunity to gain votes or to sell a few more newspapers.
-Crime is the symptom of a greater problem, and if the problems aren’t dealt with then the problem persists.
+If there are gipsy Roma families that are causing trouble or mistreating their children, they need to be dealt with like people from any other minority.
+Such cases shouldnt simply be seen as an opportunity to gain votes or to sell a few more newspapers.
+Crime is the symptom of a greater problem, and if the problems arent dealt with then the problem persists.
 Ultimately society decides what kind of world we are going to live in.
 When people are excluded from society they make their own rules.
-I don’t say that is right it is just the way it goes.
-Catching criminals and punishing them is essential, but it doesn’t change any thing.
+I dont say that is right it is just the way it goes.
+Catching criminals and punishing them is essential, but it doesnt change any thing.
 Changing hearts and minds, changes everything.

 - Joseph G. Jones (The Gypsy Council Ltd, Secretary), Amersham Bucks, 1/7/2008 8:00

-• The comments here are disgusting.
+The comments here are disgusting.
 Fingerprinting children of a minority because they are from a minority?
 Even the Catholic Church has condemned it yet people here think it is common sense.
 Really quite unreal.

 - Kevin Boatang, London, 1/7/2008 10:05